Neruoy/Notes_of_Deep_Learning_Specialization_Coursera/README.md

 4. Convolutional Neural Networks
 5. Natural Language Processing: Building sequence models
 # Study Note and Programming Assignment
-My personal study note (in markdown format) is in `notes`.
-The programming assignments are in `programming assignments`.
+My personal study note (in markdown format) is in `Notes`.
+The programming assignments are in `Programming Assignments`.